rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

   end
 end
 ```
-Till now we successfully finished arp spoofing then DNS cupturing but still we need to replace the requested domain with our domain. eg. attacker.zone
+Till now we successfully finished [ARP Spoofing](module_0x3__network_kungfu/arp_spoofing.md) then DNS cupturing but still we need to replace the requested domain with our domain. eg. attacker.zone